 The following information is given on the water balance of a spruce forest in Sweden:

-A large proportion of the precipitation is lost through wetting of the crowns (interception), amounting to just over 50% (in the less dense eastern European stands it is only 30%).
-The moss and litter layer also retains further water, so that only about the precipitation is available to the roots.
+A large proportion of the precipitation is lost through wetting of the crowns (interception), amounting to just over 50% (in the less dense E European stands it is only 30%).
+The moss and litter layer also retains further water, so that only about the 1/3 precipitation is available to the roots.
 There was 90 mm in the summer months, and 202 mm in the others, making a total of 292 mm.
 These are almost completely consumed by transpiration of the 40-year-old stand.
-In humid locations, as much as 378 mm are released to the atmosphere by transpiration; for this reason, part of the water losses must be covered by abstraction from the groundwater.
+In humid locations, as much as 378 mm are released to the atmosphere by transpiration; for this reason, part of the water losses must be covered by drawn from the groundwater.

 Most ecophysiological studies have been carried out in the spruce stage of the Alps, but conditions in the boreal zone are likely to be at least partly analogous.